akka/akka-projection/docs/src/main/paradox/grpc.md

 This example includes an application specific `ShoppingCartService`, which is unrelated to Akka Projections gRPC, but it illustrates how to combine the `EventProducer` service with other gRPC services.

+### Durable State as source of events

+Projections over gRPC requires events, and are therefore typically used with `EventSourcedBehavior`.
+`DurableStateBehavior` can also be the source of events and be used with Projections over gRPC.
+For `DurableStateBehavior` you need to use change events as described in @ref[Changes from Durable State](durable-state.md#sourceprovider-for-eventsbyslices).

 ## Filters

 By default, events from all entities of the given entity type and slice range are emitted from the producer to the